nicoanadt/klb-workshop/README.md

 ### 4.1 Query in Redshift

+1. Open the **Amazon Redshift** console

-1. **Open Redshift Query Editor v2**
+2. **Open Redshift Query Editor v2** from the left menu.
      - If prompted, you may need to configure the Query Editor.
+Click on `Configure Account`
      - On the left-hand side, click on the Redshift environment you want to connect to.
      ![](https://static.us-east-1.prod.workshops.aws/public/36b90137-7dd0-42c6-b8f2-000e56e508fc/static/images/lab1/ConnectionV2.png)
-2. Connect to `consumercluster-xxxxxx`
+3. Connect to `consumercluster-xxxxxx`
      - Enter the Database name and user name.
 Click connect.
 These credentials should be used for both the Serverless endpoint (workgroup-xxxxxxx) as well as the provisioned cluster (consumercluster-xxxxxxxxxx).
      - **For this exercise, use the provisioned cluster (consumercluster-xxxxxxxxxx)**
      ```
      Username: awsuser
      Password: Awsuser123
      ```
-3. Select a sample query.
+4. Select a sample query.
 If it is successful, congrats!
 You are now connected to Redshift

      ```
      select * from pg_user;